hslbck/gnome-shell-extension-radio/README.md

 * show tags in the panel or via notification
 * search online radio directory [radio-browser]
 * separate volume slider
+* copy title to clipboard via button in the radio menu or via middle click on the panel title

 ### Installation